JCMexplains/writing-for-success-2023/textbook.md

 #### Collective Nouns

-A **collective noun** is a noun that identifies more than one person, place, or thing and considers those people, places, or things one singular unit.
-Because collective nouns are counted as one, they are singular and require a singular verb.
-Some commonly used collective nouns are *group*, *team*, *army*, *flock*, *family*, and *class*.
+A **collective noun** is a noun that collects more than one person, place, or thing and considers them as one unit.

+Some commonly used collective nouns are
+*group*, *team*, *army*, *flock*, *family*, and *class*.

 > **Singular**: The **class** ***is*** going on a field trip.

+Collective nouns are treated as singular and require a singular verb form.

-In this sentence, *class* is a collective noun.
-Although the class consists of many students, the class is treated as a singular unit and requires a singular verb form.
+In the sentence above, *class* is a collective noun.
+Although the class has many students, the class is being treated as one unit, so the verb form must be singular.

 #### The Subject Follows The Verb